Robbery Under Arms (1957 film): Critical

 The Guardian called it "a very good 'Western'" with "one weakness - a dispersal of dramatic interest among several characters."
-The Observer thought "the film's chief fault is that there nearly isn't enough of" Peter Finch.
+The Observer thought "the film's chief fault is that there isn't nearly enough of" Peter Finch.

 Alexander Walker of The Birmingham Post called the film "messy...
 Were some of the key scenes lost on the way back?
 Were they left on the cutting room floor?
 Were they ever filmed at all?...
 The main charge I level against Robbery Under Arms is that no one has decided in advance on the state of the film."

 The Monthly Film Bulletin wrote: "This film makes disappointing use of Rolf Boldrewood's picaresque novel; eventually, it just fails to command the attention.
 Technically it is precise, right from the neat, plain credit titles; but the narrative is slow, blunted, rambling.
 The characterisation is paste-board; the acting (excepting, occasionally, David McCallum) shaky; and the treatment is never clearly romantic nor, on the other hand, naturalistic.
 Nothing can reconcile the genuine Australian accents of the supporting players with the spurious drawls of the British artists."

 Kinematograph Weekly declared it "contains all the thrills of the traditional Western yet has a distinct flavour of its own."